reigningforest/simple_nlp_answering_system/README.md

 - **Retrieval**: Uses semantic search with Name Entity Based (NER) based filtering plus a cached `known_names.json` lookup to validate/auto-complete member names before querying Pinecone vector database
 - **Generation**: Groq API generates natural language answers from context
 - **API**: FastAPI service with rate limiting

+## Design Notes
+### Alternative Approaches
+1. **Creating User Profiles**:
+   - Ideally, the simple name handling could be improved by maintaining a user profile database with nicknames and list of facts (e.g., favorite foods, hobbies).
+However, this would require additional data that likely wouldn't be able to be extracted from user messages along, so I opted for an approach using NER and cached names.
+   - To query the user profile database, I'd expose it via an MCP tool (client-initiated call into the profile service) or pipe the question through text-to-SQL so the agent can hit the structured database directly.
+2. **Improving Retrieval**:
+   - I considered building an agentic system where the first step would be to generate multiple alternative questions to improve lookup accuracy in Pinecone.
+However, for such a small dataset (and such short messages), this would likely add unnecessary complexity and latency without significant benefit.
+3. **Summary timeline database of user trips**:
+   - I thought about creating a structured timeline database summarizing user trips extracted from messages to facilitate more accurate date-related queries.
+However, this would require significant upfront processing and might not cover all edge cases, so I decided to rely on the existing message data with enhanced prompt engineering instead.
+4. **Categorizations of messages and query**:
+   - I considered categorizing messages (e.g., travel plans, purchases, dining) and classifying user queries to route them to specialized retrieval/generation pipelines.
+However, this would add complexity and quite a bit of upfront processing, so I opted for a single unified approach with improved prompt instructions.
+5.  **Keyword-Based Name Matching**:
+    - I considered creating a simple `Set` of all unique member names (e.g., "Vikram Desai") on startup.
+When a query came in, the service would iterate through this set and check if any name was a substring of the question.
+    - **Reason for Choosing NER Instead:** This simple keyword-matching approach is fast but very brittle.
+It would fail on common and crucial variations, particularly possessives (e.g., it wouldn't match "Layla" in "Layla's trip").
+A statistical NER model, while not perfect, is trained to be context-aware and can correctly identify "Layla" as a `PERSON` entity from "Layla's," making it a more robust and flexible solution out-of-the-box.

+### Data Insights

+Analysis of 3,349 messages from 10 members over 364 days (Nov 2024 - Nov 2025) revealed:

+**Data Quality:**
+- No missing timestamps, duplicate IDs, or malformed data
+- All timestamps are UTC-aware and within valid range
+- Zero duplicate messages (100% unique content)
+- 2 extremely short messages (<10 chars) - appear to be incomplete sentences
+- 48 long messages (>88 chars) - mostly from Amina Van Den Berg requesting travel/concierge services

+**Message Patterns:**
+- Average message length: 68 characters (median: 68, std: 8.7)
+- Message frequency: ~26 hours between messages (median: 18 hours)
+- Fastest burst: 1.13 minutes between consecutive messages
+- Longest gap: 7.77 days between messages
+- Uneven distribution: 288-365 messages per user (Lorenzo Cavalli has fewest, Lily O'Sullivan has most)

+**Notable Observations:**
+- All users have nearly identical message counts (~334 avg), suggesting synthetic/balanced data generation
+- No duplicate message content despite high volume, indicating carefully curated dataset
+- Message timing shows realistic human patterns with variable gaps

 ## Local Development